panoplymedia/slugbuilder/README.md

 **cache_dir**

 This is the directory where the cache lives.
+Each repo has its own cache (eg. `cache-dir/org/repo`)

 > Defaults to `/tmp/slugbuilder-cache`